 Still groggy, I turn on the television, rubbing my eyes to wake up.
 The seven-o-clock morning news tells me nothing that I don’t already know; meteorologists say that heavy winds are coming in from an arctic storm that originated in Newfoundland, Canada, but had quickly swept through the States and ended up, at last, on the border of the Pacific in Southern California.
 Expect rain and possibly thunder.

-‘They said the same thing yesterday,’ Percy says, walking down the stairs and plopping down next to me to watch the news.
+‘They said the same thing yesterday,’ Percy says, walking down the stairs and plopping down next to me.
 ‘Something about the storm of the decade.’
 Her glossy, straight brown hair is tied up in a loose bun, her eyes still red and puffy with sleep.
 She sighs.
 ‘What are you doing today?’

 ‘Lucky,’ she says, sighing as she stands up.
 ‘Be glad you don’t have to go in now.’

 Though she’s younger than I am by a year, she’s always held a steady eight-to-four job at a legal firm with Mother; Percy started when she was sixteen, just helping Mother with paperwork and filing and the like whenever she’d bring home work documents, but after about a year or so, the firm decided to hire Percy part-to-full time while she kept going to school and she stayed there ever since.
-I can hardly blame her; working at a law firm for nearly a decade has to look good on any resume, regardless if you’re applying to flip burgers at McDonalds or make coffee at Portfolio’s Coffee Shop.
+I can hardly blame her; working at a law firm for nearly a decade has to look good on any resume, regardless of whatever position you’re applying for.
 That’s just a gold mine of experience.

-I make coffee for her and Mother to pour into their tumblers and offer to whip up a few fried eggs for them but they decline; the office usually has a box of some kind of breakfast pastries already waiting to be eaten upon arrival.
+I make coffee for her and Mother to pour into their tumblers and offer to whip up a few fried eggs for them but they decline; the office usually has a box of breakfast pastries already waiting to be eaten upon arrival.

-‘Thank you, though,’ says Mother as she descends, at last, in a pencil skirt, her hair conditioned and smelling like cucumber and honeydew, and a grey blouse.
+‘Thank you, though,’ says Mother as she descends, at last, in a pencil skirt and a grey blouse, her hair conditioned and smelling like cucumber and honeydew.
 ‘Do you need a ride to work?
 I’ll be home around five-thirty or so.’

 ‘I think I’ll manage,’ I say, and Mother kisses me on the cheek.